newtonlabs/health-data-analyzer/BACKLOG.md

 [] Rename metrics_aggragator.py to aggregator.py
 [] Rename analyzer_config.py to config.py, consider consolidating all the config into yaml [] Move the markdown writer to use fileutils
+[] Autoamte cronometer with a HAR file and playwright